 People enroll at Pickens Technical College because they want to take that next step in their careers.
 They want to start a new career the right way.
 They want to advance quickly and take advantage of the opportunities in front of them.
-Not only is all instruction and classwork at PTC designed to help students like you translate skills into workable abilities, the PTC’s career advisors are also here to help you fill in the cracks of your education and help you develop job-finding skills.
+Not only is all instruction and classwork at PTC designed to help students like you translate skills into workable abilities, but the PTC’s career advisors are also here to help you fill in the cracks of your education and help you develop job-finding skills.

 In case you haven’t figured it out already, finding work is hard work.
 The skills necessary to do the job you’re applying for are of course the most important, but seeking out employers and jobs, writing your resume and cover letters, and interviewing for that dream job are all skills in themselves, too.
 That’s where Career Advisors like Raechel Anderson and Jenise Rosa come in.